WWE Breaking Point: Preliminary matches

-The show aired with the tag team match for the Unified WWE Tag Team Championship, as JeriShow (Chris Jericho and Big Show) faced Montel Vontavious Porter and Mark Henry.
+The show aired with the tag team match for the Unified WWE Tag Team Championship, as Jeri-Show (Chris Jericho and Big Show) faced Montel Vontavious Porter (MVP) and Mark Henry.
 Henry countered Jericho's Codebreaker and whilst the referee was tending to him, Big Show delivered a knockout punch to Henry, allowing Jericho to get the pinfall.

 The following match was the WWE United States Championship match.
 Defending champion Kofi Kingston countered a neckbreaker by The Miz and delivered his finisher Trouble in Paradise to secure the win.

-The first ever Submissions Count Anywhere match pitted D-Generation X (Triple H and Shawn Michaels) against The Legacy (Cody Rhodes and Ted DiBiase Jr.).
+The first ever Submissions Count Anywhere match pitted D-Generation X (Triple H and Shawn Michaels) against The Legacy (Cody Rhodes and Ted DiBiase).
 The match was quickly taken out of the ring as Michaels threw DiBiase over the barricade.
 Michaels attempted to make Rhodes submit by using a sleeper hold on the rail of the steps in the crowd.
 Meanwhile, Triple H and Rhodes fought in the lobby of the arena and eventually all four men returned to ringside.
 Triple H placed Rhodes' legs through the back of a steel chair and performed a Boston crab while Michaels simultaneously performed a camel clutch on him.
 Rhodes later threw Michaels out of the stands in the crowd, leaving he and DiBiase to double team on Triple H. They ended up in the backstage area where Triple H delivered a spinebuster to DiBiase through a catering table.
 A crossface on Rhodes was broken after DiBiase hit Triple H with an icebox.
 Rhodes and DiBiase headed back to the ring with Michaels in tow and dominated him for a while.
 Michaels started to fight back when he hit Rhodes with the Sweet Chin Music and applied a figure-four leglock, but this hold was broken by DiBiase.
 After, Rhodes performed the figure-four leglock around the ring post on Michaels whilst DiBiase performed the Million Dollar Dream, which resulted in Michaels submitting.

 There was a Singapore Cane Match between Kane and The Great Khali who was accompanied to the ring by Ranjin Singh.
 Kane used the cane to apply a submission hold to Khali's arm only for him to break it.
 Khali used his signature Vice Grip, but Kane broke out of the hold by hitting Khali with a cane.
 Singh interfered in the match allowing Khali to get the advantage, but Kane managed to get the upper hand and delivered a chokeslam to Khali to get the victory.

 The ECW Championship match saw defending champion Christian face William Regal who was accompanied by Ezekiel Jackson and Vladimir Kozlov.
-However, before the match began, it was announced that Jackson and Kozlov were banned from ringside.
+However, before the match began, ECW General Manager Tiffany announced that Jackson and Kozlov were banned from ringside.
 In a physical match, Christian dodged a left knee from Regal and executed the Killswitch to get the victory.

 Pat Patterson made an appearance and was interrupted by Dolph Ziggler.
 Ziggler then attacked Patterson, but John Morrison made the save.